Conductor exponents for families of hyperelliptic curves: Introduction

-Theorem \ref{thm:main} and Appendix \ref{sec:compatibility} show that, at odd places $\frakq$ of $\Qplus$, we recover the computations performed in \cite{BCDF} for the $C_r$ family as well as those in \cite{chen2022modular} for the $C_5^-$ and $C_5^+$ families.
+Theorem \ref{thm:main} and Appendix \ref{sec:compatibility} show that, at odd places $\mathfrakq$ of $\Qplus$, we recover the computations performed in \cite{BCDF} for the $C_r$ family as well as those in \cite{chen2022modular} for the $C_5^-$ and $C_5^+$ families.
 Our results also agree with the upper bounds on conductor exponents given by Darmon in \cite{DarmonDuke}.
 However, we found Proposition $1.16 \, (1)$ in \textit{loc. cit.} inaccurate as currently stated.
 The curves $\Cminus, \Cplus$ need to be twisted by a uniformizer of the local field as in Corollary~\ref{cor: Twist Intro} to achieve the claimed conductor exponents.

-While the theory of clusters allowed us to consider the general case for the families $\Cminus$ and $\Cplus$, it is limited to odd residue characteristics, so we did not contribute results at places above 2.

-We note that in the context of the modular method, in addition to compute the conductor exponents at bad places for the variety considered, it is useful to compute the so-called inertia type at these places (see \cite{DembeleFreitasVoight} for precise role and definition).
-We expect to be able to extend the present work to include the description of the inertia types in each case considered above.
-This is work in progress.
+We note that we did not contribute results at places above 2, since the theory of clusters is limited to odd residue characteristics.
+Also, in the context of the modular method, in addition to computing the conductor exponents at bad places for the variety considered, it is useful to compute the so-called inertial type at these places (see \cite{DembeleFreitasVoight} for precise role and definition).
+For these issues we refer to \cite{AzonGFE}, where the first author generalizes the results presented below to the case of even residue characteristic, and describes the inertial types of the Galois representations attached to the curves considered here.